NoncerPro/noncerpro-nimiq-opencl/README.md

 Dev fee
 ------------------------------------------
 This miner has a fixed 1% dev fee.
-That means 1 minutes(plus 20 seconds to compensate for reconnecting and possible invalid shares at the begining) in every 100 minutes, miner will run with the donation wallet address.
+That means 1 minute(plus 20 seconds to compensate for reconnecting and possible invalid shares at the begining) in every 100 minutes, miner will run with the donation wallet address.

 Happy mining!